A closer look at what's inside Buckingham Palace

 The White Drawing Room

-The ground floor at Buckingham Palace has several rooms, including the White Drawing Room.
-Named after its elegant white and gold theme décor, the room boasts high ceilings, intricate mouldings, large windows, and a dazzling crystal chandelier, making it a sight to behold.
+The ground floor has several rooms, including the White Drawing Room.
+Named after its white and gold theme décor, the room boasts high ceilings, intricate moldings, large windows, and a crystal chandelier, making it a sight to behold.
 Add in the portraits of Queen Victoria and art by Reynolds, and it's clear why this room is a royal masterpiece!

 Inside Buckingham Palace